 Caphole Tumble Syndrome (IV)

 Distances and gradient measured using GIS tools in 2017.
 Total distance from the top of Chingasos to the confluence with Diversion Lake (Medina River) is 0.65 miles.
-Total distance from the confluence to the takeout (Koenig Creek inlet next to CR 271) is 0.43 miles.
-Total gradient measured from the top of Chingasos to the bottom of Adios.
-Maximum gradient measured from the top of Chingasos to the bottom of Big Enchilada.
+Total gradient is measured from the top of Chingasos to the bottom of Adios.
+Maximum gradient is measured from the top of Chingasos to the bottom of Big Enchilada.

 Based on historical imagery from 1913 of the first water over the spillway, it is clear that Mexican Creek was a natural canyon prior to the dam's construction, and it is believed that the section below the dam has always met the criteria for statutory navigability.
 This is the primary justification for the belief that Mexican Creek is a legal run.